Chapter 9: Development and Wealth

 Figure 9.3 Gross National Income by Country 20182; Author | © Copyright Worldmapper.org / Benjamin D. Hennig; Source | WorldMapper; License | CC BY NC ND 4.0.

-Figure 9.4 Top 15 Countries by GNI and Per Capita GNI by PPP, 20203; Author | World Population Review; License | Public Domain
+Figure 9.4 Top 15 Countries by GNI and Per Capita GNI by PPP, 20203; Author | World Population Review; License | Public Domain.

 A final important term useful to understand economic differences is Purchasing Power Parity (PPP).
 The PPP accounts for differences in the cost of living and goods between 2 places to allow for a more meaningful comparison.
 Think about it this way.
-If you earned $60,000 per year in New York City or in Lincoln, Nebraska, where would your salary be more valuable?
+If you earned $60,000 per year in New York City or Lincoln, Nebraska, where would your salary be more valuable?
 Most items are cheaper in Lincoln, so your salary would be worth more there than in NYC.
 Similarly, the cost of living in Mexico is much lower than in Sweden, so the per capita GNI PPP numbers in the third column of Figure 9.4 account for such differences.

 Learn More